Identifying Delayed-Onset PTSD After A Traumatic Event

 • Physical symptoms like chest pain and dizziness

 PTSD can also be marked by significant mood swings or changes in behavior.
 Feelings of hopelessness, negativity, guilt, shame, and anger, as well as thinking badly about yourself or others, can all be signs of this disorder.
-At its worst, PTSD can make people feel suicidal.
+At its worst, PTSD can include thoughts of suicide, and suicide attempts.

 Those who live with PTSD may have trouble maintaining friendships and relationships, experience difficulty holding down jobs, and find day-to-day life challenging.
 Self-care may also be negatively impacted.